rummens1337/course-parallel-computing/PA3/README.md

 After running the docker container, the ActiveMQ server will be available in your browser under http://127.0.0.1:8161/admin/.

 ### Jar files for ActiveMQ
-ActiveMQ requires a bunch of Jar files to be downloaded to work properly.
+ActiveMQ requires a bunch of Jar files to work properly.
 IntelliJ (most likely any IDE) will give recommendations for downloading them.